 Quick answer

 Helping a child build study habits can feel like a daily struggle, but the goal is not to raise a child who studies for hours.
 It is to make focused learning feel normal, calm, and doable.
-This guide compares the main study habits that actually stick, from a steady routine to short focused blocks and real rest, and shows where Sleepytale fits, protecting the good sleep that quietly powers all the others.
+This guide compares the main study habits that actually stick, from a steady routine to short focused blocks and real rest, and shows where Sleepytale fits, with an AI friend for kids named Cleo who will talk through whatever your child is curious about, morning, afternoon, or evening, and then help the day end calmly enough for it to stick.

 Healthy Study Habits at a Glance